Microsoft Intune Integration

 * **Object ID**&#x20;

-1. In the left-hand navigation menu, click **Certificates & Secrets**.
+1. In the navigation pane, select **Certificates & Secrets**.

-2. Under the **Client secrets** section, click **+ New client secret**.
+2. Under **Client secrets**, click **New client secret**.

 5. Click **Add** to generate the client secret.